-It’s also one of the most flexible languages since it can be used for web development, data science, machine learning, and more.
+It’s also one of the most flexible languages since you can use it for web development, data science, machine learning, and more.

 With its speed and algorithm performance, Python has been called “king of mathematical programming.”
 It’s also the most important language in data analysis and machine learning, making Python well positioned for the new tech wave of artificial intelligence.

-College and universities also recognize Python as a key programming language.
+College and universities also recognize Python as an essential programming language.
 In 2014, Python replaced Java as the most popular introductory programming language taught in U.S. universities.

-One disadvantage of Python is that it can’t be used for front-end development.
+One disadvantage of Python is you can’t use it for front-end web development or front-end app development.
 So if you know for sure you want to be either a front-end mobile or web developer, you may want to consider starting with one of the other languages on this list.

-Swift is a high-level programming language created by Apple.
+Swift is a high-level programming language designed by Apple.
 Apple created Swift to power the apps on its platforms.

 Apple went out of its way to make Swift friendly for new programmers.
 It comes with a feature called Swift Playgrounds, which Apple describes as “a revolutionary app for iPad that makes learning Swift interactive and fun.
 It requires no coding knowledge, so it’s perfect for students just starting out. ”

-If you are confident you want to become a mobile developer, Swift may be the best programming language to learn first.
-But if you aren’t sure what programing domain you want to focus on yet, you should start with another language that doesn’t limit you to mobile development.
+If you know you want to become a mobile developer and you want to build apps on Apple’s platform, Swift may be the best programming language to learn first.
+But if you aren’t sure what programing industry you want to focus on yet, you should start with another language that doesn’t limit you to mobile development on Apple’s platform.

-With that said, if you are up for the challenge, Java does have many things going for it.
+Java has many things going for it.
 For one, Java is one of the most used programming languages in the world.
 The TIOBE index, which ranks the most popular programming languages, consistently puts Java at the top.